jamespfennell/hoard/README.md

 	This is esentially a money-saving operation, as bucket storage is about 10% the cost of server space per gigabyte.

-The `schedules.crontab` file contains instructions for Cron to schedule tasks as described here.
+The `schedules.crontab` file contains Cron instructions for scheduling the tasks as described here.
 This file needs to be installed for Cron to work from it:
 ```
 $ crontab schedules.crontab